 Tax increment revenues are payments received by the Authority from appropriations by the Board, derived from real property tax increments and sales tax increments.
 Incremental tax revenues shall be paid semi-annually by the County to the Authority in an amount equal to the amount collected in each such six-month period on each April 1 and October 1.
-The current year's tax increment revenues were not impacted by the COVID-19 pandemic.
-Management cannot predict the impact of the pandemic on future revenues.

-• Real Property Tax Increments - The County will pay all of its ad valorem real property tax revenues (including roll back taxes, but not including special tax revenues) collected each calendar year on taxable property within the District that exceed the base amount collected in calendar year 2011 of \$2,453,200.
+- Real Property Tax Increments The County will pay all of its ad valorem real property tax revenues (including roll back taxes, but not including special tax revenues) collected each calendar year on taxable property within the District that exceed the base amount collected in calendar year 2011 of \$2,453,200.
 Real property tax increment revenues are collected by the County by June 5 and December 5 each year.
-For the year ended June 30, 2020, the County remitted to the Authority \$683,778 in real property tax increments.
+For the year ended June 30, 2022, the County remitted to the Authority \$945,162 in real property tax increments. - Sales Tax Increments The County will pay to the Authority its entire local portion of sales tax revenue collected each calendar year from retail establishments within the District.
+The County appropriates payments to the Authority in the fiscal year in which they are due.
+For the year ended June 30, 2022, the County remitted to the Authority \$537,271 in sales tax revenues related to calendar year 2021.